mditodaro/cv32e40p_tftlab/TFT_General_Assignment_2023.md

 The same obviously holds for its counterpart slow-to-fall (STF).
 This fault list is generated with an in-house `python3` script that we have provided to you for your convenience.

 ⚠️ However in this step YOU have to define a parameter **K** which is a **float** multiplier.
 This multiplier augments the severity of the small delay fault.
-As the parameter increases with values $>> 1.0$ so do the probabilities of the fault to be detected with minimum effort since its effect is increasing.
-For example, a SDD fault generated with a parameter $K = 1.05$ has less probabilities of being detected with the SAME stimulus (assembly code) rather than the same SDD fault generated with a paraketer $K = 5.0$.
+If $K$ is kept to minimal values, **which is the ideal case**, then the transition fault would be considering the longest path of the circuit for propagation towards a PO.

-Your goal is to find the sweet spot as a trade-off of Test application Time, K, and SDD coverage.
+Your goal is to find the sweet spot as a trade-off of Test application Time, K, and Fault coverage.
 So be very careful to select a "normal" value for this parameter during the fault list generation.
-It will be strongly taken into account for your overall evaluation.
 Do not exaggerate with very high values for $K$.
+Feel free to produce some plots (e.g., histograms) to showcase the analysis you did and the impact of your selected $K$ values.

+>Note: Instead of using the same $K$ for all faults, you can also manually change the slack for specific faults you have tergeted in your fault lists based on your analysis.

 ### (C) Fault Simulation